rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 ...
 ```

-You can try it with the following cURL command:
+Here we used a [dynamic object property](/javascript-object-property-dynamic) to exclude the message we want to delete from the [rest](/javascript-destructuring-rest-parameters) of the messages object.
+You can try to verify the functionality with the following cURL command:

 ```javascript
 curl -X DELETE http://localhost:3000/messages/1
 ```

-The Update operation on a message resource is for you to implement yourself as an exercise.
+The update operation on a message resource is for you to implement yourself as an exercise.
 I will spare it for a later section, because it quickly raises a new topic: permissions.
 The question: Who is allowed to edit a message?
-It should only be possible for the authenticated user (`me`) who is the creator of the message, should it?
+It should only be possible for the authenticated user (`me`) who is the creator of the message.

-Last, since you have already the pseudo authenticated user at your disposal due to the application-wide middleware, you can offer a dedicated route for this resource too:
+Last, since you have already the pseudo authenticated user at your hands due to the application-wide middleware, you can offer a dedicated route for this resource too:

 ```javascript{3,4,5}
 ...